tradition in contemporary craftsmanship

 Casamance

-In tropical and green Casamance, we travel from west to east, from the cradle of traditional architecture to a highlight of contemporary architecture.
-We start with a visit to original cases à impluvium, learn about traditional building methods of different tribes along the way, and end our days in Casamance with two contemporary architectural gems by Toshiko Mori, inspired by the traditional cases à impluvium.
+In tropical and verdant Casamance, we travel to the cradle of traditional architecture.
+We start with a visit to original cases à impluvium and a case à étages.
+We also visit some contemporary architectural gems by DAWOFFICE in the village of Thionck Essyl.

 West Coast